Cencious/News-Api/README.md

 ## Setup/Installation Requirements
 First clone the repo $ git clone hhttps://github.com/Cencious/News-Api.git

-After cloning, navigate to the project: $ cd news-flask
+After cloning, navigate to the project: $ cd News-Api

+On your terminal run the command:- for vs code $code . then for Atom $ atom .

 Then install all the requirements through pip: $ pip install -r requirements.txt